History of the Arizona Cardinals: Another coaching change

 On February 14, 2023, Jonathan Gannon was hired away from coordinating the Philadelphia Eagles defense after their Super Bowl loss to become the 43rd head coach for the Cardinals franchise, their twelfth in Arizona.
 Gannon's first game as a head coach was a preseason victory in front of their home fans in new all-red uniforms.
 The first three weeks of the regular season saw the Cardinals face their erstwhile division foes, losing their first two games to Washington and the New York Giants before Gannon achieved his first win against Dallas (the Cowboys would go on to win a conference-high 12 games).
-However, they would have to wait awhile for a second win as they began the season 1-8.
-Gannon had inherited an unenviable quarterback situation, for the first half of the season relying on Joshua Dobbs, who came to the team during the preseason with a career record of 0-2.
+However, they would have to wait awhile for a second win as they began the season 1–8.
+Gannon had inherited an unenviable quarterback situation, for the first half of the season relying on Joshua Dobbs, who came to the team during the preseason with a career record of 0–2.
 Before Week 9, Dobbs was traded in favor of playing rookie fifth-rounder Clayton Tune.
 At long last, in Week 10 at home against the Atlanta Falcons, Quarterback Kyler Murray made his return in uniform for the first time since his injury eleven months earlier.
 They would go on to upset the Falcons 25–23.
 Two weeks later in a loss to the Rams, the team notched its 800th regular season loss.
 A testament to their losing ways, only the Detroit Lions who lost their 704th that same week were within 150 of this low mark.
 The Cardinals would go on the finish and match their 4–13 record from previous year.

 In the final game of the 2024 season, the Cardinals achieved their 600th win as a franchise (including postseason victories).
 Despite being the oldest franchise and one of only two charter members of the NFL, ten other teams achieved this mark before the Cardinals including the Lions and the Cowboys, the latter of which did so in 40 fewer seasons.

-In 2025 the Cardinals stormed out to a 2-0 record after registering wins against the Saints and Panthers.
+In 2025, the Cardinals stormed out to a 2–0 record after registering wins against the Saints and Panthers.
 The wins however, left Cardinals fans worried.
 The Cardinals proceeded to lose five straight games, including three in a row on last second field goals.
-In their week 5 loss to the Titans, quarterback Kyler Murray was injured and missed two snaps.
+In their week 5 loss to the Titans, quarterback Kyler Murray hurt his ankle and missed two snaps.
 Later that week, it was announced that backup quarterback Jacoby Brissett would replace Murray for at least two weeks.
 Brissett led them to two close losses before beating the Dallas Cowboys in an important Monday Night Football game.
 Two days after Brissett's victory, coach Jonathan Gannon said that quarterback Kyler Murray was placed on injured reserve and would miss at least four weeks.
+The team would lose their last nine games, finishing with a record of 3-14.
+Gannon was fired after the end of the regular season.
+Kyler Murray was later ruled out for the season.